Stephanevg/PSClassUtils/Readme.md

 This module contains tools to ease the work with Powershell Classes.

-The most usefull feature is probably the one **that it can generate UML-like Class Diagrams in png format of your scripts / modules.** (See Write-CUClassDiagram)
+The most usefull feature is probably the fact  **that it can generate UML-like Class Diagrams in png format of your scripts / modules.** (See Write-CUClassDiagram)

 ## How to install PSClassUtils